UTSASRG/Scaler/docs/ReadMe.md

   - :heavy_check_mark: Comment 3​

     **This may not be a problem.** Since our goal is to show which component the user should pay more attention.
 We may not explicitly show profiling data by thread id.

+- :question: Thought-8

+   **What Metric to Use?**
+   - :mag: Comment-1

+      **Execution time and Total Execution time**

+      In terms of the pie chart, we can use total execution time to represent the whole of the pie chart and executions of perhaps threads or functions to represent the parts or wedges.

+      **Threads would not work, this has been addressed above in thought 6, however we can do pie charts for specific threads like the initial pie chart examples we used**

+      In this case, we can use libraries or function call execution times to represent wedges while the whole is just the execution time of a specific thread

+   - :mag: Comment-2

+      In regards to comment-1 about function call or library execution times, we are not necessarily bound to just execution times.
+We can perhaps represent function calls or library calls as a portion of the thread's execution time (function duration/thread duration).

+      Or perhaps we could do a naive approach of averaging the execution times of a function call and just report that average.
+But this also requires adjustment of what the "whole pie" means as we are no longer reporting total execution time but instead the average execution time.

+   - :mag: Comment-3

+     **Number of function calls**

+     In this case, we know that there is some total number of function calls recorded.
+Then we can represent the number of times a specific function occurred as a wedge.
+This wedge would then represent the frequency of function calls.
+This may not be of use to us, but may be good to take note of.

 ## :x:A4 - Parameter Analysis